4awpawz/trio/README.md

 * Incremental Build reduces project build times by limiting processing to only stale assets.

+* Tag Based JavaScript Callbacks replace the template engines and frameworks that other static site generators require you to use to extend your composites.

 ### v0.0.6

 * Addresses issue <a href="https://github.com/4awpawz/trio/issues/59">#59</a> which would cause etc folder processing to ignore dot files.